-Tender egg-pasta enclose savory ground meat spiced with onion, garlic and parsley.
-Boiled, they are served in a butter sauce with a side of boiled cabbage.
+Tender egg-pasta enclose savory ground meat simply and peasantly spiced with onion, garlic and parsley.
+Boiled, they are served in a butter sauce, heavily salted and peppered, with a side of boiled cabbage.

 It has been a matter of speculation most of my life about any "jewish heritage" on my mother's side of the family.
 Growing up, I was often asked if I were Jewish as was my younger sister.
 I think it's my swarthy complexion and sexy lips!
 Or so I was told.

-Hold the dumpling in your left hand and pinch and fold the ends all the way around.
+in your left hand.
+Pinch and fold the ends all the way around.

 |A food processor or mini-prep simplifies dough-making.|